-In a world in which general operating funds are increasingly difficult to identify, much less to secure, being able to build strong project-oriented proposals is necessary for garnering support.
+In a world where general operating funds are increasingly difficult to identify - much less to secure - being able to build strong project-oriented proposals is necessary for garnering support.
 Unfortunately, a frequent claim from nonprofit executive directors is that their agencies are not project-oriented, especially in the human service area.
-It is often a surprise when they find that there are indeed programs and services that are fundable from a program standpoint.
+It is often a surprise when they find that their organizations are in fact, much more programmatic - and thereby fundable - than they first imagine.